-Now that we’re in a remote world, with more hybrid options likely on the horizon, it’s my and our leadership’s job now more than ever to maintain (and even advance!) our culture and employee engagement.
+Now that we’re in a remote world, with more hybrid options likely on the horizon, it’s my and our leadership’s job to maintain (and even advance!) our culture and employee engagement.
 So what are we doing over in Slack’s EMEA region to keep things on track?

-To start, we mapped out all planned events, team traditions and initiatives that would take place over the coming weeks.
+To start, we mapped out as many planned events, team traditions and initiatives that we could.
 We then brainstormed ways to digitalise these moments whenever possible.
 Read on for our most successful ideas, along with a few tips we picked up along the way.

 Maintain regular check-ins

 Our staff has missed the ability to direct quick, one-off questions to colleagues sitting nearby.
 In its place, our leadership team is hosting hourlong Zoom calls—virtual office hours—so that people can join to ask questions or chat when needed.

 We’ve moved our most vital pre-existing team meetings, such as our twice-weekly sales and customer success huddles, to Zoom.
 In addition, we’re checking in with each other more often and more casually, too.
 For example, my team is meeting a few times a week for 20 minutes, just to check in with each other and give updates on our projects.

-We’re also moving a number of meetings into Slack.
+We also moved a number of meetings into Slack.
 It’s the ideal tool for hosting daily stand-ups, providing updates and tracking progress.
 A weekly Slackbot reminder prompts my team to share our top priorities for the day.
 Those updates not only keep us aligned, but are handy to reference throughout the week.

 On an officewide level, our